For Resin Driveways and Paths, Block Paving and Tarmac call us on 01522 302777

 Using a professional installer means that you won’t have to worry about planning permission.
 If you need it, we’ll tell you and explain the process.
 If you don’t, then you don’t need to give it a second thought.

-StoneSet of Lincolnshire, Newark & Nottinghamshire bring our surfacing expertise to homes and businesses across the county – every day.
+StoneSet of Lincolnshire, Newark & Nottinghamshire brings our surfacing expertise to homes and businesses across the county – every day.
 You’re in safe hands!

 Planning permissions can seem daunting, but they exist for good reasons.
 They help maintain the character and safety of our communities and ensure that changes to one property don’t negatively impact neighbours or the environment.